How to Choose the Right Master’s Specialization for You

 With that in mind, choosing the right specialization can have a huge impact on your career.
 You will want to ensure that you opt for an area of study that will really interest you, motivate you, and improve your prospects.

 Fortunately, most MBA programs provide plenty of options.
-The IBSA Dual Degree Master's Program, for instance, offers five different specializations in five exciting locations, all offering their own unique opportunities, challenges, and learning experiences.
+The IBSA Dual Degree Master's Program, for instance, offers six different specializations in six exciting locations, all offering their own unique opportunities, challenges, and learning experiences.

 So how do you decide which one is right for you?
 Read on to find out.